TimeaKovacs86/FirstMilestoneProject-Queen/README.md

 Because of lack of technology and knowledge (learned only HTML5, CSS3) you only can navigate between the pages and you can reach the outer social sites, as well the actual ticket selling websites for the bands upcoming events.
 The main feature for this project is the responsive design and implementation of the user centric development.

 ### Existing Features

+ - Collapsible menu on smaller devices:
+     - Phones less than 768px

  - Responsive:
    - Every page is responsive, usable and looks good on the below resolution: